MarieSchweiz/dvsty/facts.md

 stage-thumbnail: /docs/2015_09_12_Adonit/2015_09_12_adonit_students.jpg
 ---

-I'm born in Munich, Germany and received a scholaship from the European Union and the city of Munich in the field of Art.
-As 20 year old I moved to Berlin, skipped University and went strait into business.
+I'm born in Munich and received a scholarship from the European Union and the city of Munich in the field of art.
+As 20 year old I moved to Berlin, skipped University and went strait into business as frontend developer.
 2010 I took interest in Android as platform and mobile design in general.
 I specialized and left my position as Visual Designer.
-Since 2011 I'm freelancing as mobile designer and expert in the field of android and iOS.
+Since 2011 I'm freelancing as mobile designer and expert for android, iOS and web.
 I worked with huge and small teams.
 From corporate to startup.

 ## Services i offer